DataBiosphere/data-portal/content/releases/2020-mar/working-with-release-files.md

 -  a .de.xlsx
 -  a .CSV.zip

 Each louvain cluster in the .de.xlsx file has one excel sheet for upregulated genes and one for downregulated genes.
 To make viewing these results easier in R and Python, we converted all excel sheets into a zip of individual CSV files.
-You can download the zip file from the Release Files column on the [March 2020 Release page](data.humancellatlas.org/explore/releases/2020-mar), unzip it into your directory of choice, and view the CSVs in R or Python using the instructions below.
+You can download the zip file from the Release Files column on the <link-to-browser relativelink="/releases/2020-mar">March 2020 Release</link-to-browser> page, unzip it into your directory of choice, and view the CSVs in R or Python using the instructions below.

 For both R and Python instructions, you will need to list the name of the directory containing the CSV files (specified below with `“DIRECTORY_NAME”`).